BoltzExchange/boltz-backend/docs/api.md

 ## Querying transactions

 The Boltz API also allwos for querying raw transactions for all configured chains.
-It doesn't matter whether the transactions are still in the mempool or already included in a block; Boltz should find them either way.
-But it should be noted that Boltz doesn't provide any kind of proof that the transaction was included in a block like SPV or Neutrino servers do.
+Irrspective of whether the transactions are still in the mempool or already included in a block; Boltz should find them either way.
+But it should be noted that unlike SPV and Neutrino servers, Boltz doesn't provide any kind of proof that the transaction was included in a block.

 Requests querying for transactions have to be `POST` and contain two arguments in its JSON encoded body: